 As I develop a communications strategy for my church next year, I’ve been considering the role of our weekly, printed newsletter.
 I’m considering questions including:

-- what information should it contain?
+- What information should it contain?

-- what size should it be?
+- What size should it be?

-- how frequently should it be published (we trialled monthly last year)
+- How frequently should it be published?

 For some time now, I’ve been collecting examples of other church newsletters and bulletins.
 I share them with you below to provide ideas and inspiration to help us all improve our newsletters.
 I’ve also included some thoughts about what I like about each newsletter listed below.